Courses

 No

 Continues improvement of proficiency in speaking, listening, reading, and writing using texts, online media, and other sources as a basis for class discussion.
 Grammar review is included.
-Conducted in German.
+Taught in German.

 GER 208